[ Music ] Do textual variants support Hebrews 8:9 quote of Jeremiah 31:32? Welcome to

 Christy: “Yes, I see that, the Syriac.”

-Justin Alfred: “So the Syriac came out, probably, obviously later as far as the Old Testament – New Testament.
+Justin Alfred: “So the Syriac came out, probably, obviously later, as far as the Old Testament – New Testament.
 I mean they’re already Syriac believers, probably around the first – second century B.C., and so they translated the Hebrew then, of course, after that, the Syriac became a dominant language there in the area where Syria is today in that whole area.
 It’s also very similar to the Aramaic as far as the grammar and all that kind of stuff like that.
 They’re first cousins, they’re brother – I mean you can almost say they’re brother and sister, but anyway they’re related, they’re integrally related, the Syriac and Aramaic.
 Now, so there you see these first reforms.
 The third form down there is the Hebrew lettering of the actual Syriac, okay?
 All right?
 Aramaic lettering, however you want to put it.

 “Now, let’s go down here and there you see the translation.
 Now that PS means Payne Smith, that’s the Syriac dictionary that I was using to give where these words mean and what they mean and so forth and so on.
-It says, ‘Not like the covenant which I made with their fathers in the day that I took them by the hand and brought them brought them out of the land of Egypt; and because they nullified my covenant, (and I write all this stuff in there and trying to give it) so I also despised,’ and there you see that phrase there. are now by seed.
+It says, ‘Not like the covenant which I made with their fathers in the day that I took them by the hand and brought them out of the land of Egypt; and because they nullified my covenant, (and I write all this stuff in there and trying to give it) so I also despised,’ and there you see that phrase there.
+Are now by seed.
 All right, that’s huge.
 This has the personal pronoun I, ana, preceding the verb, and thus it is for emphasis.
 ‘So I also despise them, says the Lord God directing/creating-director of the covenant.’
 So directing or creating or creator-director of the covenant.
 That’s what that Aramaic word means, and it’s the last phrase up there.
 So then we go down here to the Targum.
 Alright, and we read this: ‘Not like the covenant which I made with their fathers on the day that I took them by the hand out from the land of Egypt, which covenant of mine they changed.’
 Now that word change there is in

 “italics, not because it’s not there, is just emphasized.
-Now here’s what’s important about this, which they themselves cause to change.
+Now here’s what’s important about this, which they themselves caused to change.
 This is clearly an emphatic statement and this is used – this as what’s called the Aphel Aramaic verb.
-I know it doesn’t mean anything to you right now, but the Aphel is it caused it, and it means ‘which covenant of mine they caused – they themselves cause to change,’ so they are [in] their own will and so forth.
+I know it doesn’t mean anything to you right now, but the Aphel is it caused it, and it means ‘which covenant of mine they caused – they themselves caused to change,’ so they are [in] their own will and so forth.
 That’s what the Aramaic is emphasizing here.
 ‘Although I took pleasure,’ and did you see this here?
 ‘This is once again an emphatic statement, with the personal pronoun, “I,” being inserted before the verb, and the Aramaic verb root is an Ithpeel, which is a reflexive.’
 And again, I know all this, but I’m giving this to you, because this is very important for you.
 ‘It’s a reflexive stem, indicating that this was coming from within the very heart of God from a metaphorical, human perspective.’

 “In other words, although God within, I mean the very nature of God, was taking pleasure in them, ‘says the Lord.’
 That’s what the Aramaic says, all right?
-Now we go on down here, and we come to the Masortic text: ‘Not like the covenant which I made with their fathers in the day I took them by the hand to bring them out of the land of Egypt, My covenant which they broke, although I was a husband ([and this is the verb right here] ba alti, and this is an emphatic statement, as it contains the personal pronoun with a verb) to them,’ (In other words, I myself was a husband) ‘declares the Lord.’
+Now we go on down here, and we come to the Masoretic text: ‘Not like the covenant which I made with their fathers in the day I took them by the hand to bring them out of the land of Egypt, My covenant which they broke, although I was a husband ([and this is the verb right here] ba alti, and this is an emphatic statement, as it contains the personal pronoun with a verb) to them,’ (In other words, I myself was a husband) ‘declares the Lord.’
 Boom!

 “Now we come down to the Septuagint.
 ‘Not according to the covenant which I made with their fathers in the day which I took hold (literally, “in the day of my taking hold of their hand”).’
 So this is the way that the Greek word bears, emphasizing that it’s what’s called a middle, and I’m not going to get into all that stuff, but anyway it’s an Aorist middle participle, masculine genitive singular, middle is a reflexive.
 It means “God within yourself.”
 Alright?
 ‘Of their hand to bring them out of the land of Egypt, but they abode not in my covenant and I disregarded, ([and there you have the verb there] – ημελησα (emelesa) – from the context of this passage, this would be a constative aorist) them, saith the Lord.’